- Belarus Free Theatre's

-Shakespeare, unlike Jonson, showed absolutely no interest or involvement in the publication of his plays.
-During Shakespeare’s lifetime, only half of his plays were ever printed, and those as quartos.
-He did, however, oversee the publication of three narrative poems and a collection of 154 sonnets.
-It was not until seven years after the playwright’s death that two of his close colleagues decided to ignore tradition and gather his plays for publication.
-In 1623, the First Folio, a book containing thirty-six of his estimated thirty-eight plays, was published.
-The First Folio was compiled from stage prompt books, the playwright’s handwritten manuscripts, various versions of some of the plays already published, and from his actors’ memories.
-Its large format (much like a modern atlas) was traditionally reserved for the “authority” of religious and classical works.
-Shakespeare’s First Folio took five “compositors” two and onehalf years to print.
-The compositors manually set each individual letter of type by first memorizing the text line by line.
+In 1623, what is now known as the First Folio, a book containing thirty-six of Shakespeare’s estimated thirty-eight plays, was published.
+Modern textual scholars maintain that the First Folio was likely compiled from a combination of stage prompt books and other theatrical documents, the playwright’s handwritten manuscripts (no longer extant), and various versions of some of the plays already published.
+Shakespeare’s First Folio took five compositors two and one-half years to print.
+The compositors manually set each individual letter of type, memorizing the text line by line to increase efficiency, as they moved down the page.
 There was no editor overseeing the printing, and the compositors frequently altered punctuation and spelling.
-Errors caught in printing would be corrected, but due to the prohibitively high cost of paper, earlier copies remained intact.
-Of the 1,200 copies of the First Folio that were printed, approximately 230 survive today, each slightly different.
+Errors caught in printing would be corrected, but due to the high cost of paper, earlier copies remained intact.
+Of the 1,200 copies of the First Folio that were printed, approximately 230 survive today, and each is slightly different.
 Chicago’s Newberry Library contains an original First Folio in its rich collections.

-Chicago Shakespeare Theater utilizes the First Folio as the basis for its playscripts.
-Its punctuation gives clues to actors about what words to emphasize and about what ideas are important.
-In Shakespeare’s own theater company, with only a few days to rehearse each new play, these built-in clues were essential.
-Today they still help actors make the language easier to break apart—even though you’re hearing language that’s 400 years “younger” than ours.
+Chicago Shakespeare Theater often utilizes the First Folio as the basis for its play scripts.
+The First Folio still serves as a manual for Shakespearean actors nearly 400 years after its publication because the plays as printed in the First Folio took theatrical documents as their basis for printing.
+Its punctuation, capitalizations, variant spellings, line breaks, and rhetorical structures all give clues to actors and directors about what words to emphasize and about what ideas are important—helping them to break down and examine the language.
+In Shakespeare’s own theater company, with only a few days to rehearse each new play, these built-in clues were essential and provided information for members of the entire company.
+Today, these language clues still help modern actors make the language easier to break apart, for example—even though they’re speaking language that’s 400 years “younger” than ours.

 A key to understanding Shakespeare’s language is to appreciate the attitude toward speech accepted by him and his contemporaries.
 Speech was traditionally and piously regarded as God’s final and consummate gift to man.
 Speech was thus to Elizabethans a source of enormous power for good or ill… Hence the struggle to excel in eloquent utterance.